METEO 3 Lesson 5 Images

 Text description of the corresponding area has low values image.

-The image is a meteorological radar map showing a correlation coefficient with a color scale bar on the left ranging from 45% to 100%.
+The image is a map showing correlation coefficient with a color scale bar on the left ranging from 45% to 100%.
 The map is filled with a mosaic of colored squares, primarily in shades of red, purple, green, and blue, indicating varying correlation values.
-A black circle is drawn around a small cluster of high-intensity colors (yellow, green, red, blue) near the center, indicating a "Tornado Debris Signature" as pointed out by an adjoining label and arrow.
+A black circle is drawn around a small cluster of lower correlation coefficient values, indicating a "Tornado Debris Signature" as pointed out by an adjoining label and arrow.
 The background includes a map of terrain features, such as rivers and fields, particularly visible in the lower right quadrant.
-The label "Correlation Coefficient" is placed near the bottom of the map.
+The label "Correlation Coefficient" is placed in the bottom right corner of the map.

 Credit: Used with permission, Gibson Ridge Software / National Weather Service